DerKobe/bumpit/README.md

 =============

 Bump It! is now a collection of scripts (two for now).

-Little ruby scripts for automating the tedious process in your software developing process
+Little ruby scripts for automating the tedious process in your software developing process.

 ```bumpit```: For when going from alpha to beta and simultaneously starting a new alpha.